 Current Action - Promoting the Biomass Thermal Utilization Act in the 114th Congress

 The biomass thermal industry needs your help now.
-With the announced introduction of the Biomass Thermal Utilization Act (BTU Act), there is newfound momentum for tackling climate change and promoting clean energy policy.
+With the introduction of the Biomass Thermal Utilization Act (BTU Act) in the House and Senate (H.R.1145 and S.727, respectively), there is newfound momentum for tackling climate change and promoting clean energy policy.
 Capitalizing on this momentum is key for developing legislation that is informed about the potential contributions of biomass thermal energy.
 BTEC members are one of our most effective voices in educating lawmakers and catalyzing policy parity for biomass thermal energy.

 As a constituent of your state and district, you have an invaluable, direct connection to your Representative and Senators that we do not.
 A simple phone call or letter to your Senators may prove critical in helping us inform policymakers about the regulatory and tax issues they will be taking up this session.